andersonlimacrv/DJANGO-Celery-Redis-RabbitMQ/README.md

 # Django-Celery-Redis-RabbitMQ
 This project is a web application developed with Django and integrated with Celery, Redis, and RabbitMQ.
 Its main objective is to efficiently manage asynchronous and distributed tasks, providing scalability, reliability, and performance.

+### Environment configurations to start this Python projects:

+- Virtual environments with Virtualenv
+- PEP8 standardization checking with Pylint and Flake8
+- Code formatting with Black
+- Pre-commit hooks for code actions
+- Tests using pytest

 ## Key Features
 - **Intuitive User Interface and MQTT Message Exchange**: The system offers an intuitive user interface and integrates with an MQTT server to monitor topics and display them on screen through HTML page requests.